neurogenomics/tf-analysis-cuttag/README.md

 - **5'-shift peak calling method used for CUT&Tag:** [biorxiv - Rational design of peak calling parameters for TIP-seq based on pA-Tn5 insertion patterns improves predictive power](https://www.biorxiv.org/content/10.1101/2024.10.08.617149v1)
 - Default settings with control files were used for Chip-seq peak calling.
 - **Motif analysis:** [MotifPeeker R Package](https://github.com/neurogenomics/MotifPeeker)
+- For our analysis, we use ChIP-seq peak files from ENCODE, `01_peakcall_chipseq.R` was NOT used.